10 Best Wings Exercises (With Workout Plan)

 What Are Wings Workout?

-Wings workouts refer to training that specifically targets the muscles of the upper back – the lats, rhomboids, and surrounding areas.
+Wings workouts refer to training that specifically targets the upper back muscles – the lats, rhomboids, and surrounding areas.

 At Home Bodyweight Wings Exercises

-You don’t need expensive gym equipment to start making your wings stronger and more defined.
+You don’t need expensive gym equipment to build wings stronger.
 There are plenty of bodyweight back exercises you can do at home.

 1. Pull Up